 Smith was not a vindictive man, as shown by the fact that he also bailed Jefferson Davis out of jail after the Civil War, and argued against criminal prosecutions of Southerners in order to hasten national healing.
 In the decades of stalemate before the war, however, Smith became frustrated with mainstream efforts to change public law on slavery.
 In 1848 he met for the first time with John Brown, who was countenancing lawbreaking.

 In 1850, Smith organized and underwrote the Cazenovia Convention that urged Americans to disobey and nullify the Fugitive Slave Law.
-Its resolution, written by Smith, called on slaves to use all means necessary to escape, including stealing and force, was written by Smith.
+Its resolution, written by Smith, called on slaves to use all means necessary to escape, including stealing and force.
 Over the next decade, Smith brought John Brown to his home for meetings several additional times, and he secretly began to finance Brown’s running of guns into Kansas, and then his attack on the federal arsenal at Harper’s Ferry.
 “I can see no other way,” he said.